asantos00/website/content/blog/handling-react-remote-modules-with-babel.md

 It was also a very nice learning opportunity, navigating in the world of babel plugins and AST manipulation.

-TODO: conclusion & fixing bugs
+TODO: conclusion & fixing bugs & mentions (tiago, david, joni)